-12. Honour Based Abuse (HBA) / Female Genital Mutilation (FGM)
+12. Honour Based Violence (HBV) / Female Genital Mutilation (FGM)

-'Honour-based' abuse (HBA) encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
-All forms of so-called HBA are abuse (regardless of the motivation) and will be handled and escalated as such.

-The indicators of HBA and associated factors will be covered with staff within safeguarding training.
-All members of staff are alert to the possibility of a child being at risk of HBA, or already having suffered HBV.
-All members of staff are aware that all forms of HBA are abuse (regardless of the motivation) and will be handled and escalated as such.
-Staff will speak with DSL if they are concerned about HBA.
+(Honour-based' violence (HBV) [JK28] encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
+All forms of so-called HBV are abuse (regardless of the motivation) and will be handled and escalated as such.
+The indicators of HBAV and associated factors will be covered with staff within safeguarding training.
+All members of staff are alert to the possibility of a child being at risk of HBV, or already having suffered HBAV.
+All members of staff are aware that all forms of HBV are abuse (regardless of the motivation) and will be handled and escalated as such.
+Staff will speak with DSL if they are concerned about HBAV.